simonw/sqlite-comprehend/README.md

 ## Configuration

-You will need AWS credentials with the `comprehend:DetectEntities` [IAM permission](https://docs.aws.amazon.com/comprehend/latest/dg/access-control-managing-permissions.html).
+You will need AWS credentials with the `comprehend:BatchDetectEntities` [IAM permission](https://docs.aws.amazon.com/comprehend/latest/dg/access-control-managing-permissions.html).

 You can configure credentials [using these instructions](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
 You can also save them to a JSON or INI configuration file and pass them to the command using `-a credentials.ini`, or pass them using the `--access-key` and `--secret-key` options.